andreasmuelder/statecharts.online/chapters/07-execution-semantics.md

 **External Events** are raised by the environment or other system components outside the statechart itself.
 These events are queued in the main event queue and processed according to FIFO ordering, ensuring that events are handled in the sequence they arrived.

 **Internal Events** are raised within the statechart during execution, often as a result of actions or transitions.
 These events are typically processed immediately or placed in a separate internal queue, and they enable communication between orthogonal regions within the same statechart.

-### Event Processing Constraints

-**Downstream Event Processing**: In some execution models, events raised during execution are only visible within the same RTC step, creating important constraints for statechart design.
-This particularly affects orthogonal regions where earlier regions might not see events raised by later regions in the same execution cycle.
-While this constraint improves memory efficiency by reducing the need for complex event buffering, it also requires careful consideration of region ordering and event usage patterns in your model design.

 ### Best Practices for Event Handling